hrkck/Autofocus_Modern/README.md

 Currently works:
 + Autofocus nearest object
 + Smooth follow autofocus
-+ Automatically responds to the changes in animation as well

 Currently does not work:
 + Custom control of smooth follow speed or interpolation